Accenture/mercury/guides/CHAPTER-6.md

 annotation.

 To try out the demo websocket server, visit http://127.0.0.1:8083 and select "Websocket demo".

+# Spring Boot version 3

+The `rest-spring-3` subproject is the pre-configured Spring Boot library.

+There are 2 differences from the `rest-spring` library:

+1. Spring WebFlux is added - you can use Flux and Mono with the platform-core
+2. JAX-RS is removed

 <br/>

 |               Chapter-5                |                   Home                    |            Chapter-7            |